Lindblad Tomography of a Superconducting Quantum Processor: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we have proposed a technique for extracting the Hamiltonian, jump operators, and corresponding decay rates from a general quantum channel, which we refer to as Lindblad Tomography (LT).
-Combining techniques from state and process tomography with Hamiltonian, Lindblad, and SPAM error estimation based on maximum likelihood (MLE), Lindblad Tomography provides detailed information about the errors and noise environment of quantum devices and can be used to identify crosstalk.
+In this work, we have proposed a technique for extracting the time-independent Hamiltonian, jump operators, and corresponding decay rates of an experimental quantum channel, which we refer to as Lindblad tomography (LT).
+Combining aspects of process tomography and time-domain $T_1$/$T_2$ measurement with Hamiltonian, Lindblad, and SPAM error estimation based on maximum likelihood (MLE), Lindblad tomography provides detailed information about the errors and noise environment of physical quantum devices and can be used to identify sources of qubit-qubit crosstalk.

-Applying LT to the characterization of a small superconducting device, we demonstrate how the framework quantifies crosstalk in qubit readout, estimates frequency offsets in driving pulses, and the strength of always-on interactions between qubits, which can result in single-qubit non-Markovain noise which we quantified using the measure of Ref.~\cite{Breuer2009}.
+Applying Lindblad tomography to the characterization of a small superconducting device, we demonstrate how the results provided by LT also allow us to quantify crosstalk in qubit readout, frequency offsets in driving pulses, and the strength of always-on interactions between qubits, which can result in single-qubit non-Markovain noise.
 Furthermore, our characterization shows that the noise environment which best describes the data is consistent with single-qubit amplitude damping ($T_1$) and dephasing ($T_2$) channels to a large extent.

-While much of this proof-of-principal study focused on noise processes which arise due to the presence of neighboring qubits, we note that LT can be naturally applied to study a broad range of noise sources in the qubit environment---such as coupling to coherent two-level systems (TLSs)~\cite{Klimov2018}, dephasing due to photons in readout resonators~\cite{Schuster2005}, and interaction with quasiparticles~\cite{Serniak2018} in superconducting systems---all of which may contribute to the extracted Lindbladian and result in varying degrees of non-Markovian error.
-Additionally, we believe that further investigation of changes in the noise environment over time~\cite{Burnett2019} could offer a promising direction for future inquiry, and we are confident that LT will prove a valuable tool in future work towards suppressing these errors using either quantum control or error correction techniques.
+While much of this proof-of-principal study focused on noise processes which arise due to the presence of neighboring qubits, we note that LT can be naturally applied to study a broad range of noise sources which impact the idling channel---such as coupling to coherent two-level systems (TLSs)~\cite{Klimov2018}, dephasing due to photons in readout resonators~\cite{Schuster2005}, and interaction with quasiparticles~\cite{Serniak2018} in superconducting systems---all of which may leave traces in the extracted Lindbladian and result in varying degrees of non-Markovian error.
+Additionally, we believe that further investigation of changes in the noise environment over time~\cite{Burnett2019,Proctor2020} could offer a promising direction for future inquiry, and we are confident that LT will prove a valuable tool in future work towards suppressing these errors using either quantum control or error correction techniques.